 Almost every piece of beef or fish I make in the oven is made in my Lodge cast iron skillets.
 Why?
 They turn out beautifully and go from stovetop to oven so easily.
 I can put them in the oven on low heat or under the broiler and the pans are low maintenance.
 I can use any utensils in them and they clean up beautifully no matter what I cook in them.
-They don’t warp, bend out of shape under high heat, and best of all they are made in the USA.
-Lodge cast iron is a family tradition passed down from generation to generation and I’m glad to part of that tradition.
-Today I am sharing an easy but favorite recipe, Mushroom Stuffed London Broil.
+They don't warp, bend out of shape under high heat, and best of all they are made in the USA.
+Lodge cast iron is a family tradition passed down from generation to generation and I'm glad to part of that tradition.
+Today I am sharing my best London Broil recipe.
+It is easy and a favorite: Mushroom Stuffed London Broil.

 This recipe is featured in American Made Cast Iron Recipes That We Love.